wh6av/md380-radio/README.md

 OR
     Run option 6 to update MD380G/MD390G radio (GPS) firmware to hacked firmware.

 3 - Run option 7 to install and/or update DMR ID database to your radio.
+(NON-EUROPEAN)
+    Run option 71 to install and/or update DMR ID database to your radio.
+(EUROPEAN) Run option 72 to install ENTIRE DMR ID database to your radio.

 That's it to flashing firmware and installing and/or updating DMR ID database.